 Understanding the Franchise Business Model

-How does franchising actually work?
+How does owning a franchise work?
 If you want to make your living owning a franchise, you need to know the ins and outs of the franchise setup.
 Usually, the franchisee pays a startup fee and ongoing royalties to operate a business under the franchisor’s brand.
 The corporate HQ usually offers a business model, marketing strategies and other resources.

 Essentially, the franchisee gets to use a brand and a business model.
 As the franchisee, you must agree to operate within the franchise agreement.